ufal/npfl138/tasks/sgd_manual.md

 [sgd_manual.py](https://github.com/ufal/npfl138/tree/master/labs/02/sgd_manual.py)
 template, which is based on [sgd_backpropagation.py](https://github.com/ufal/npfl138/tree/master/labs/02/sgd_backpropagation.py) one.
-Be aware that these templates generates each a different output file.
+Be aware that each of these templates generate a different output file.

 Note that ReCodEx disables the PyTorch automatic differentiation during evaluation.